Sombei/alx-pre_course/README.md

-My first readme was awesome.
+My first readme was awesome